 4) Restart your computer and hopefully the boot-up is smooth.

 System File Checker (SFC) is a handy feature in Windows that helps scan your system files and repair missing or corrupted system files(including those related to BSOD).
 To run the SFC scan:

 1) On your keyboard, press the Windows logo key and type cmd.
 Then right click on Command Prompt and click Run as administrator.

 2) Click Yes when prompted to confirm.

 3) In the command prompt window, type sfc /scannow and press Enter.

 It’ll take some time for the SFC to replace the corrupted system files with new ones if it detects any, so please be patient.

-3) Restart your computer and see if the fltmgr.sys BSOD problem has been sorted.
+4) Restart your computer and see if the fltmgr.sys BSOD problem has been sorted.
 If the issue still persists, please move on to Fix 4, below.

 Faulty hardwares on our computer may not respond to the way our Windows system wants them to, hence this fltmgr.sys BSOD problem.
 To check hardware issues, you can remove/replace the devices and see if this solves the issue.